Deprecations

 Dropping capability for Windows Server 2008 Workers and Targets in 2025.1

 Microsoft dropped extended support for the Windows Server 2008 family in January 2020.
-This operating system is also the last Windows OS that does not support .NET Core, the language upon which most of Octopus Deploy is built upon.
-The complexity that is therefore required to operate on this legacy platform has begun outweigh the value that we can justify it brings to our customers.
+This operating system is also the last Windows OS that does not support .NET Core, one of the languages used to build Octopus Deploy.
+The complexity required to support this legacy platform outweighs the value to our customers.

-It has already been noted for several years that Octopus no longer actively tests against or supports Windows Server 2008.
-The planned change in 2025.1 will simply make this operating system requirement more definitive by introducing changes that will likely prevent standard deployment and runbook tasks from executing.
+It has been noted for several years that Octopus no longer actively tests against or supports Windows Server 2008.
+The planned change in 2025.1 will make this operating system requirement more definitive by introducing changes that may prevent standard deployment and runbook tasks from executing on this operating system.

 To provide ample time to act, from Octopus Server 2024.1, workloads that run on Windows 2008 Servers will begin logging warnings.
-It’s highly recommended that you upgrade your targets to a later version of Windows Server before 2025.1 to prepare for the removal of functionality.
+We urge you to upgrade your targets to a later version of Windows Server before 2025.1 to prepare for the removal of functionality.

-Further notes about this pending change are mentioned in the 2024.1 deprecation blog post
+Further notes about this pending change can be found in the 2024.1 deprecation blog post

 Deprecations for 2024.1